-Donald Trump Is ‘Seriously, Frighteningly Unstable’, Says Former Secretary Of Labor Robert Reich
+Donald Trump Is ‘Seriously, Frighteningly Unstable,’ Says Former Secretary Of Labor Robert Reich

 Reich, however, posits that Trump’s mental health could actually have devastating consequences for the entire world.
 If Trump is voted out in 2020, he’ll still have 14 months in which to wreak havoc.

-“He could end the world in seven and a half seconds,” he Reich writes.
+“He could end the world in seven and a half seconds,” Reich writes.

 Reich suggests some other disastrous things Trump could do, such as instructing the Justice Department to jail his 2020 election opponent; ban anyone not born in the U.S. from voting; or starting another war.
 Or, he may refuse to leave office if he’s voted out in 2020.